Dell P2415Q. Author’s review of the 4K monitor

 - Pressing any of 4 buttons shows the menu of the monitor.

-Sometimes effective frame rate is decreasing to 30 or even 15 fps that’s perceived as stuttering / jerkiness when moving mouse cursor and scrolling.
+In Windows 7 with a graphics card based on nVidia GTX 650 Ti Boost, the effective frame rate sometimes decreases to 30 or even 15 fps that’s perceived as stuttering / jerkiness when moving mouse cursor and scrolling.
 This happens, for example, after returning from stand-by mode, during starting some applications (e. g.
 VMware Player), when viewing some sites in web browser or with no apparent reason at all.

-The reason is most likely not the monitor, but insufficient performance of CPU or graphics card or insufficient optimization of nVidia graphics driver for working in 4K resolution under Windows 7.
+The reason is most likely not the monitor, but insufficient optimization of nVidia graphics driver for working in 4K resolution under Windows 7.
+The issue does not affect Windows 10.

 - About every several weeks, the monitor does not return from stand-by mode or does not turn on when initially powered on.
 This is usually solved by turning the monitor off and then on via its Power button, but sometimes it doesn’t help, so full shut-down is required.